mets/METS-primer/authoring/Technical metadata.md

     </mets:md>
     ```

 As the 6th technical metadata section, we add a PREMIS Intellectual Entity of full Tutorial.
-The parts of the METS sections are added in very similar way compared to the PREMIS Object metadata of the files.
+The METS elements are similar to the corresponding elements in PREMIS Object metadata of the files.

 ```xml
 <mets:md ID="tech-006" USE="TECHNICAL">